-Personally, I think buying second hand is not only a great way to save money, but a way to cut down on all the stuff we buy that just ends up as clutter.
+Personally, I think buying second hand is not only a great way to save money, but a way to cut down on all the stuff that just ends up as clutter.

 When my mother was young, just before Christmas her doll would take a trip to the doll hospital.
-And then for Christmas she would be gifted the same doll, all fixed and dolled up.
+And then for Christmas, she would be gifted the same doll, all, well, dolled up.

 And you need to start planning early to give yourself time to source that perfect item.

 The shops start early.
 By September, all the decorations are out and the trees are trimmed.